fpereiro/dale/readme.md

 `dale.times` is a function that generates an array of numbers - it is an indirect equivalent of a `while` loop, since it creates an array with consecutive integers `[1, 2, ..., n - 1, n]` which can then be passed to any of the other functions - most often, `dale.do`.

-The only required parameter is `times`, an integer larger than 0 which states the length of the returned array.
+The only required parameter is `times`, which can be either a positive integer or 0, and which states the length of the returned array.

 ```javascript
 dale.times (3);